FerretDB/FerretDB/website/docs/security.md

 --listen-tls-ca-file=./server-certs/rootCA-cert.pem
 ```

-Using `mongosh`, the client connects to ferretdb as `user2` using TLS certificates.
+Using `mongosh`, the client connects to ferretdb as `user2` using TLS certificates in `client-certs` directory.
 Be sure to check that `client-certs` directory and files are present.

 ```sh